EuroBrun

-EuroBrun Racing was an Italian-licensed Formula One constructor based in Senago, Milan, Italy.
-They participated in 46 Grands Prix between 1988 and 1990, entering a total of 76 cars.
+EuroBrun Racing was a Swiss-Italian Formula One constructor based in Senago, Milan, Italy.
+They participated in 46 Grands Prix between 1988 and 1990, with an Italian license, entering a total of 76 cars.

 Background

-The team was a combination of two outfits – the mechanical manpower and skill of Giampaolo Pavanello's Euroracing team, who had also run the factory-backed Alfa Romeo Formula One team from 1982–85, and the financial muscle and organisational skill of Swiss slot machine magnate Walter Brun, who owned and ran the Brun Motorsport sports car team.
+The team was a combination of two outfits – the mechanical manpower and skill of Giampaolo Pavanello's Euroracing team, who had also run the factory-backed Alfa Romeo Formula One team from 1982–85, and the financial muscle and organisational skill of Swiss slot machine magnate and former touring car driver Walter Brun, who owned and ran the Brun Motorsport sports car team.